Have you ever asked yourself:

 - Earl Nightingale

-Of course, no vision board is complete without this final step!
-Setting goals is a final step to lead you closer to your end goal.
+Of course, no vision board is complete without this final step.
+Mapping out the path will lead you closer to your end goal.
 Here at Wisely Wellbeing, we help you create SMART goals, which are specific, measurable, attainable, relevant, and time-based.
 They’re not just wishes or fantasies—SMART goals involve a specific plan to achieve a goal that you’ve reflected upon and find desirable.
-They might be short-term or long-term, establish an end goal or encourage an ongoing process.
+These goals might be short-term or long-term, establish an end goal or encourage an ongoing process.

 A SMART goal is different from a vision statement because it’s focused on the process of achieving a goal, rather than the end product alone.
-Think of your SMART goal like a roadmap: it will tell you how you’ll achieve your goal and why it’s important to you, in addition to merely what it is, which is what your vision statement says.
+Think of your SMART goal like a roadmap: it will tell you how you’ll achieve your goal and why it’s important to you.
 How are you going to achieve your dream?
 What steps will you take?
 How long will it take you?
 These are all important questions that your SMART goal will address.

 “Vision without action is merely a dream.
 Vision with action can change the world.” - Joel A Barker, author of Future Edge